cjacker/opensource-toolchain-bouffalo-lab/README.md

 > Iot sdk does not update at all, please use mcu sdk (it will be named bouffalosdk)

-**You should use bf_mcu_sdk from now.**
+**You should use bl_mcu_sdk from now.**

 **NOTE 2:**

-It seems upstream decide to close BLFlashCommand and BLFlashCube sources, if this is a issue for you, you should know that.
+BLFlashCommand and BLFlashCube is close source software up to now.
+If this is a issue for you, you should know that.

 # Compiler